 If you need to make the buffalo sauce, make that first.
 Once that is done, add about 1/4 cup buffalo sauce to the bottom of your Instant Pot.
 Make sure it is spread out evenly on the bottom of the pan.
 You want enough so the pressure cooker comes up to pressure and evenly cooks the chicken.
 Add chicken breasts and sprinkle with salt and pepper.

-Close the Instant Pot lid, make sure vent is set to sealed, and set to poultry on high pressure for 13 minutes.
-Once done, manually release pressure, open lid and set on saute mode, and shred the chicken with two forks.
+Close the Instant Pot lid, make sure the vent is set to seal, and set to poultry on high pressure for 13 minutes.
+Once done, manually release pressure, open the lid and set on saute mode, and shred the chicken with two forks.

 This helps reduce the liquid so the chicken isn’t too wet.
 The pan will be very hot, so just be careful shredding.
 If it’s too hot, you can shred in one of the other ways listed below.
-Once chicken is shredded and sauce reduces by about 1/2 (there should be about 1/3-1/2 cup of so left), add in the remaining buffalo sauce and mix to combine.
+Once the chicken is shredded and the sauce reduces by about 1/2 (there should be about 1/3-1/2 cup of so left), add the remaining buffalo sauce and combine.